-Admission Scholarship funds are awarded at the time of admission based upon essay, standardized test results, GPA and extra curricular activities.
-The award will be disbursed beginning with the student's initial term of enrollment at Bellin College as indicated on the student's admission application and Admission Scholarship award notification letter.
-Failure to enroll at Bellin College, changing program tracks or withdrawal will result in forfeiture of Admission Scholarship funds.
-If the student applies for entry in a subsequent term, Admission Scholarship funds eligibility will be evaluated based upon available credentials and Admission Scholarship guidelines in effect at the time of admission for that term of entry.
+Admission scholarship funds are awarded at the time of admission based on an essay response, standardized test results, GPA. and extra curricular activities.
+The award will be disbursed beginning with the student's initial term of enrollment at Bellin College, as indicated on the student's admission application and admission scholarship award notification letter.
+Failing to enroll at Bellin College, changing program tracks or withdrawal will result in forfeiture of admission scholarship funds.
+If the student applies for entry in a subsequent term, admission scholarship funds eligibility will be evaluated based on available credentials and admission scholarship guidelines in effect at the time of admission for that term of entry.